-The remaining semester balance must be paid over the next two months.
+The remaining semester balance must be paid by the final payment due date.
 Failure to pay the entire balance by the final payment date will result in a late fee of \$50.00 as well as a restriction on future class registration, non-release of transcripts and diplomas.